MicrosoftDocs/memdocs/sccm/core/servers/manage/list-of-reports.md

 ## Status Messages
-The following twelve reports are listed under the **Status Messages** category.
+The following 12 reports are listed under the **Status Messages** category.

 |Report name|Description|
 |-----------------|-----------------|